 Alternative fuel credits are issued by the IRS to MTS for utilizing compressed natural gas to power its vehicles.
-This rebate program has expired then reauthorized multiple times over the years, but most recently expired on December 31, 2019.
+This rebate program has expired and then been reauthorized multiple times over the years, but most recently expired on December 31, 2019.
 It continues to be discussed within the legislature, but has not yet been reauthorized.